ucdavis-bioinformatics-training/2023-June-RNA-Seq-Analysis/data_reduction/02-alignment_mm.md

 2. Transfer `summary_star_alignments.txt` to your computer using scp or winSCP, or copy/paste from cat [sometimes doesn't work],

-    In Mac/Linux, Windows users use WinSCP.
-In a new shell session on my laptop. **NOT logged into tadpole**.
-Replace my [your_username] with your username
+    In Mac/Linux, users can use scp.
+Windows users can use WinSCP.
+In a new shell session on my laptop. **NOT logged into tadpole.
+Replace my [your_username] with your username.**

     ```bash
     mkdir -p ~/rnaseq_workshop